-THE MUIR RAMBLE ROUTE This web site provides information for the 310 mile walking and cycling trail from San Francisco to Yosemite known as the Muir Ramble Route.
-The MRR can be an adventurous way for you to take a vacation or weekend trip following the route John Muir used when he walked to Yosemite in 1868.
+THE MUIR RAMBLE ROUTE This web site provides information for the 310 mile walking and/or cycling trail from San Francisco to Yosemite that follows the route John Muir used in 1868 when he first walked to Yosemite.

 THERE IS A COMMONLY TOLD STORY that John Muir would just throw a bag of tea in his pocket, grab some bread, toss a coat over his shoulder and walk to Yosemite.
 In 2005, while walking the John Muir Trail, Donna Thomas decided she wanted to do what Muir did: step out her front door and walk to Yosemite.
 She thought it would be easy, "Surely others have done this before me.
 I will just ask around and find out how to do it.
 Maybe there is a book.."
 But she couldn't find anyone who had written about Muir's walking to Yosemite, nor could she could find anyone who had walked from Santa Cruz to Yosemite.
 Peter joined in the project and together they set out to discover when John Muir had walked to Yosemite.
 It took a lot of hunting but they finally found Muir had walked from San Francisco to Yosemite in 1868, and that no one knew much about this trip, and no one had ever retraced it.
 They decided to be the first and follow his footsteps to Yosemite.